bigman1170/Obsidian-Notes/Sessions Raw/Session 04.md

 These items are from [Magister]'s dad's hoard

 The reason he does not say his name is that if he gives it to us, the gods can pull him to them with the spell [Gate]

+[Magister] has a Decree to rule over opal, and he wants us to go to the palace to announce this